-As an IT security professional, specializing in risk assessment, I often consciously think about risk in everyday life, sometimes this is good like when a friend asks whether I’d like to go cliff jumping or sky-diving in Mexico.
-Other times not so much… (see investing 3 hours of yelp research to find which Thai place to choose for takeout!).
+At NuHarbor, our Security Advisory experts specialize in risk assessment and consciously think about risk every day.
+Sometimes this is good, like when a friend extends the invite to go cliff jumping or skydiving in Mexico.
+Other times, not so much.
+For example, investing three hours of Yelp research to pick a Thai place for takeout.

-That’s a mouthful so I like to shorten it to something like, an entity (person, place, group, thing, etc.) with the potential to cause harm.
-This is where the limits to what a potential threat could be become almost limitless.
+That’s a mouthful, so let’s shorten it to, “An entity (person, place, group, thing, etc.) with the potential to cause harm.”
+Potential threats are essentially limitless.

-This definition is a little easier to digest, vulnerabilities essentially are weaknesses.
-Sticking with the skydiving example there are boundless potential weaknesses, from problems with the airplane to the parachute, to not speaking Spanish and deciding to go skydiving in a foreign country!
+This definition is a bit easier to digest.
+Plainly, vulnerabilities are weaknesses.
+Back to the skydiving example, there are boundless potential weaknesses involved, from aircraft problems to parachute functionality to speaking zero Spanish but jumping from a plane in rural Mexico.

-Likelihood is probably the most intuitive of these definitions but still can be a challenge because it’s so difficult to estimate.
-With skydiving I could research statistics on injuries or number of deaths, but will that necessarily tell me how likely I am to be injured?
-Have I considered the experience level of the company I’m skydiving with, the weather, or thousands of other variables?
-Ultimately whether making important life decisions or doing a risk assessment, likelihood boils down to a subjective measure utilizing available evidence, experience, and judgment.
+Likelihood is the most intuitive of these definitions but can still be a challenge because it’s difficult to estimate.
+With skydiving, we could research statistics on injuries or number of deaths – but will that effectively educate us on the likelihood of injury?
+Has the experience level of the skydiving company been considered?
+The weather?
+Or thousands of other variables?
+Whether making important life decisions or performing a risk assessment, likelihood ultimately boils down to a subjective measure utilizing available evidence, experience, and judgment.

-So for shorthand we can say, an impact is the harm that results when a threat uses, triggers, or exploits a vulnerability.
-So still thinking of going skydiving?
-This is where you would consider the potential impacts (i.e. breaking your legs, permanent emotional distress, death, etc.)
+To simplify, let’s say this: “Impact is the harm that results when a threat uses, triggers, or exploits a vulnerability”.
+Still want to go skydiving?
+This is the stage where you consider the potential impact of an activity (e.g., breaking your legs, permanent emotional distress, death, dismemberment, etc.).

 Security Risk Assessment

-Now that we understand threats, vulnerabilities, and impacts, we have the fundamental pieces to conduct a risk assessment.
-These steps can be summarized as:
+Now that we understand threat, vulnerability, impact, and context, we have the fundamental elements we need to conduct a risk assessment.
+Here’s a step-by-step summary:

-- Identify threat events that could be produced by those threats
+- Identify events that could be produced by those threats.

-- Determine the likelihood identified threat sources could initiate threat events (successfully)
+- Determine the likelihood that identified threat sources could successfully initiate threat events.

 Risk Decisions and Residual Risk